vampirefrog/v68/docs/iomap.md

                 └ TRG B

         bit 6   TRG B
-                %0 : トリガ B ボタンは押されている
+                %0 : Trigger B button is pressed
-                %1 : 〃               押されていない
+                %1 : 〃              not pressed
         bit 5   TRG A
-                %0 : トリガ A ボタンは押されている
+                %0 : Trigger A button is pressed
-                %1 : 〃               押されていない
+                %1 : 〃              not pressed
         bit 3   RIGHT
-                %0 : 右スイッチは押されている
+                %0 : The right switch is pressed
-                %1 : 〃          押されていない
+                %1 : 〃              not pressed
         bit 2   LEFT
-                %0 : 左スイッチは押されている
+                %0 : The left switch is pressed
-                %1 : 〃          押されていない
+                %1 : 〃             not pressed
         bit 1   BACK
-                %0 : 下スイッチは押されている
+                %0 : The down switch is pressed
-                %1 : 〃          押されていない
+                %1 : 〃             not pressed
         bit 0   FORWARD
-                %0 : 上スイッチは押されている
+                %0 : The up switch is pressed
-                %1 : 〃          押されていない
+                %1 : 〃           not pressed

-ジョイスティック #2($e9a003):
+Joystick #2($e9a003):
-        (ジョイスティック #1 と同様)
+        (Same as Joystick #1)

-ジョイスティックコントロール($e9a005):
+Joystick control ($e9a005):
         bit  7   6   5   4   3   2   1   0
           ┌─┬─┬─┬─┬───┬───┐
           │  │  │  │  │      │      │